Skip top navigation

 • Subsequent meetings should be held amongst the student, faculty/staff, and/or APC/program leadership to evaluate the student’s progress on the Developmental Plan aligned with the timeline and/or benchmarks documented in the plan.
 Written summaries should be provided to the student by the faculty/staff after these meetings.

-• If the student has satisfied the Developmental Plan, a written summary will be provided to the student via Mason email informing them that the areas for improvement have been sufficiently addressed.
+• If the student has satisfied the Developmental Plan, a written summary will be provided to the student via George Mason email informing them that the areas for improvement have been sufficiently addressed.

 • If the student is making incremental progress but has not fully completed the terms of the Developmental Plan, the faculty/staff and APC/program leadership should meet with the student to revise the plan, discuss additional supports and/or follow-up meetings, and set new goals with appropriate timeframes.
-Once the student has satisfied the revised Developmental Plan, a written summary will be provided to the student via Mason email informing them the areas for improvement have been sufficiently addressed.
+Once the student has satisfied the revised Developmental Plan, a written summary will be provided to the student via George Mason email informing them the areas for improvement have been sufficiently addressed.

 • If the student is not making progress, the faculty/staff and APC/program leadership should consult with the division/school leadership to proceed with the steps for a Formal Warning Notice (Level 3).